 Why ask this survey question?

-Asking your church how well they understand the church’s mission is one of the first questions you should ask.
-When members don't connect to your mission, they likely don't connect to your ministry strategy, either.
+Ask your church how well they understand the church’s mission.
+When members don't connect with your mission, they likely also don't connect with your ministry strategy.

 Why ask this survey question?

-People go to church to grow spiritually.
-They're looking for ways to connect with God and to grow.
-To help them achieve that goal, you need to know if they're leaving your services feeling spiritually fed.
+People attend church to grow spiritually.
+They're looking for ways to connect with God.
+A spiritual needs assessment will help you determine if they're leaving your services feeling spiritually fulfilled.

 Why ask this survey question?

-When members don't feel supported by their church, they're likely to seek a different church.
+When members do not feel supported by their church, they are likely to seek a different one.
 Identifying whether or not your members feel cared for and supported is key to keeping your church together and building a healthy church family.

 Why ask this survey question?

 One of the biggest factors that shape a church is its music.
 Music is a vehicle for information, and it creates an environment where individuals can feel God's presence.
-If your congregation doesn't feel connected to your worship music, they could be missing a chance to hear and connect with the Word.
+If your congregation doesn't feel connected to your worship music, they may not hear and connect with the Word.

 Why ask this survey question?